cerb/cerb.github.io/_docs/index.md

 __Cerb__ is a fast, flexible toolkit for web-based collaboration and workflow automation:

-* High-volume __email management__ that scales to millions of conversations per year.
+* High-volume __email management__ with shared mailboxes that scales to millions of conversations per year.

-* Virtual Attendants for creating powerful, event-driven, __automated behaviors__ without any computer programming experience required.
+* Bots for creating powerful, event-driven, __automated behaviors__ without any computer programming experience required.

 * Custom __shared workspaces__ for augmenting team collaboration.